millisom/GluGuide/README.md

-We will upload a new blogpost weekly.
-Follow us on our journey for GluGuide!

 ## Introduction

 Hello, we are a Team of five students.
 In the oncoming 9 month we want to develope an application called 'GluGuide'.
 To find out more about our project, please read our [SRS](SRS.md).
 We will upload a blogpost on our [Blog](https://gdewomenhealth.wordpress.com/) every week to update you on our progress.